kshannn/react_art_gallery/README.md

 <img src='./public/site_map_art_gallery.png'><br>

-* When user loads the website, they will land on the art gallery page which displays the available art posts.
-Users can use the search filter, sorting, and search bar to narrow and sort their results.
+* When user loads the website, they will land on the art gallery page which displays the art posts.
+Users can use the search filter, sorting dropdown selection, and search bar to narrow and/or sort their results.

 * Users would also see a hero image with words that highlight the mission of web app.
-This helps users to frame what the website is about.
+This helps users to understand what the website is about.

 * Users can create an art post by clicking on the create button at the top of the screen.
-This direct them to a page where they can fill up information about the art they wish to post.
-Upon submission of their art details, they would be redirected to the gallery page to see their updated post there.
+This directs them to a page where they can fill up information about the art they wish to post.
+Upon submission of the art details, they would be redirected to the gallery page to see their updated art post there.

 * Clicking on a particular art post would direct users to a page with more details about the art post such as the description and reviews associated with it.
 They have the option to edit or delete the art post through a small dropdown menu.
+Furthermore, users can create a review for the art post by filling up their name, review details, and clicking post in the form on the art post page.

-* Creating of a review is done within the page of a particular art post.
+* Clicking on edit art post or edit review button would cause a page or popup box to appear respectively.
+Saving the made change would return user to the art page.

 * The app uses language that is easy for users to understand and contains no technical jargons